 There is a large number of classifications of malignant intestinal tumors.
 In clinical practice, the most commonly used ones are:

-- TNM classification(determines the stage of the tumor)
+- TNM classification(determines the stage of colon cancer)

 - Histological classification